JosephWeaver/100DaysofCode/README.md

 ✅ Accountability for my coding journey on #100DaysOfCode!

 ## R1D62: Wednesday, February 28, 2018
 **Progress:** Went from 58% complete to 64% complete in Colt Steele's Web Developer Bootcamp course on Udemy!
 Also, held a two-hour coding workshop for struggling web students, at Academy of Art University.
 There were lots of CodePens, but I don't save them :P ...
 Also also, I updated my Behance link on [my personal website](http://www.joeweaver.me).
+Also, many more changes and updates to GameList prototype.
+It's starting to look pretty finished now!

 **Thoughts:** I learned some things I already knew, but it was great to have a deeper level understanding of things, and Colt's way of going over complex ideas is comforting and reassuring, and this was a good backfill for the skills I already have, and an introduction to skills I don't yet have a full grasp on, so it was totally worthwhile! :) Also, learned about and signed up for [Cloud9](c9.io) and that seems like a totally great tool!
+Super easy to set up and get started using!
+What's really frustrating though, is that I also tried Amazon AWS Cloud 9... and that is a ***FAR CRY*** more complicated and annoying to set up... argh.
+Hate that.

 **Links to work:**
 None today, Zurg!